amithanj/forex/readme.txt

 2) Change the permission on script exchange.sh to give execute permission.
 Run the following command for this chmod u+x exchange.sh
 3) Make sure config folder is located in the same folder from where this is being run.
-4)Run the script exchange.sh with arguments
+4)Run the script exchange.sh with arguments in the next line.
+Multiple lines of currency pairs can be provided.
+Input of character 'q' indicates end of conversion process.
+./executable
+<Currency 1> <Amount> in <Currency 2>
+<Currency 3> <Amount> in <Currency 4>
+q
-./executable <Currency 1> <Amount> in <Currency 2> Here Currency 1 is base currency
+Here Currency 1 is base currency
      Currency 2 is term currency
      Amount is amount to be converted

 Example -
+./exchange.sh
-./exchange.sh AUD 10 in JPY
+AUD 10 in JPY
+AUD 20.2 in EUR
+q

 executable.bat has been provided for windows OS.